 The NAEP SEPs listed in Exhibits 2.6-2.13 focus on aspects of engaging in the practices that can be assessed in large-scale science and engineering-oriented assessments and do not include all aspects needed in instruction.
-The grade-specific sub-statements in the charts under each
+The sub-statements in the charts under each Science and

-Science and Engineering Practice are individual elements that are organized by aspects of each NAEP SEP.
-Not every sub-statement needs to be assessed by NAEP.
+Engineering Practice are individual elements that pull out aspects of each practice that might be assessed at this grade level, but not every sub-statement needs to be assessed by NAEP.
 When the same wording in a sub-statement is used for a NAEP SEP at different grade levels, the sophistication of student performances is expected to change based on the NAEP DC.
 When the NAEP DC is more complex, the use of the NAEP SEP becomes more complex.